-General Appearance (Acceptable standards are established by the school)
+A. General Appearance (Acceptable standards including modesty are established by the school)

 - 1. Neat, clean, and appropriate grooming for school will be encouraged and expected. - 2.
 Hairstyles and cuts should reflect good taste and be appropriate to the simplicity of the uniform.
 For boys, braids, "ponytails" and designs cut in the hairstyle (such as Mohawks) are not acceptable.
 All hairstyles should be kept neat in appearance in adherence to our standard of excellence in all areas. - 3.
 Boys may not wear earrings.
 Girls may wear modest earrings. - 4.
-Make-up is not permitted. - 5.
-Only Middle School Prep (4th and 5th grade) girls may wear nail polish, but it must be always well manicured. - 6.
+Modest make-up is permitted, however, modesty is defined by the school. - 5.
+Girls may wear nail polish, but it must be always well manicured. - 6.
+The length of fingernails must be of acceptable and modest length. - 7.
 No hats or caps may be worn inside the building.
-Adults are also asked to comply. - 7.
-All uniform shirts and blouses must always be tucked in. - 8.
-School sweatshirts may only be worn on Fridays, except for those worn during P.E classes. - 9.
-College/University T-Shirts or sweatshirts may only be worn on Fridays with the St. Philip's uniform skirts, shirts, slacks, or shorts. - 10.
-Titans may wear any College/University apparel on Thursdays and Fridays are Free Dress days. - 11.
-No body art (tattoos) will be allowed. - 12.
+Adults are also asked to comply. - 8.
+All uniform shirts and blouses must always be tucked in. - 9.
+School sweatshirts may only be worn on Fridays, except for those worn during P.E classes. - 10.
+College/University T-Shirts or sweatshirts may only be worn on Fridays with the St. Philip's uniform skirts, shirts, slacks, or shorts. - 11.
+Ambassadors may wear any College/University apparel on Thursdays and Fridays are Free Dress days.

+- 12. No body art (tattoos) will be allowed. - 13.
 No gang symbols on books, bodies, bags or other personal belongings are allowed.